Volunteer Botanicals Launches Service To Help Brewers, Distillers Expand Product Line, Generate New Revenue

 Volunteer Botanicals has developed an innovative in-house technology suite that produces RapidoseTM water-based microemulsions for beverages and shots, as well as free-flowing, pharmaceutical-grade powders for solid oral dose formats.

-“We have worked with a number of breweries and distilleries over the past year that recognize the importance of expanding their product offerings in light of increased competition and changing consumer preferences,” said Jason Pickle, President of Volunteer Botanicals.“The availability of hemp-based and other botanical ingredients make it possible for these entrepreneurs to create new products.
-But many business owners can be stymied by the development process when working with unfamiliar beverages.
+“We have been working with a number of breweries and distilleries over the past year that recognize the importance of expanding their product offerings in light of increased competition and changing consumer preferences,” said Jason Pickle, President of Volunteer Botanicals.“The availability of hemp-based and other botanical ingredients make it possible for these entrepreneurs to create new products.
+But our experience has shown that many business owners can be stymied by the development process when working with unfamiliar beverages.
 The Beverage Accelerator Program was created with these businesses in mind.”

-Entrepreneurs in the craft brewing and distilling business face challenges as consumer preferences shift and alcohol consumption decreases.
-In 2024, distillers faced mounting distribution challenges that hindered growth – and for the first time in 20 years more craft breweries closed than were opened in the United States.
-As a result, businesses are exploring new strategies to grow – or in some cases just to stay afloat.
+Entrepreneurs in the craft brewing and distilling business continue to face challenges as consumer preferences shift, alcohol consumption decreases and the U.S. economy braces for a potential recession.
+In 2024 alone, distillers faced mounting distribution challenges that hindered growth – and for the first time in 20 years more craft breweries closed than were opened in the United States.
+Faced with dwindling sales and an uncertain economy, brewers and distillers are exploring new strategies to grow – or in some cases just to stay afloat.
 Many are leveraging their in-house beverage-making expertise to tap into the exploding popularity of beverages featuring hemp-derived cannabinoids and other botanical ingredients.

 The Beverage Accelerator Program (BAP) provides a step-by-step process for concepting, formulating, sourcing, manufacturing, packaging and distributing a new beverage that can be accomplished in as little as 90 days if needed.
 At every stage of product development, Volunteer Botanicals' experienced team helps brewers and distillers manage the process, including: